 Great care should be taken when selecting this option.
 There is no guarantee that the email will not be blocked by spam filters, or exceed the maximum attachment size permitted by the receiving mail server.

-- Check Delete voicemail if older than: check box if you want 3CX Voicemail Manager to automatically delete voicemails that are older than the specified number of days.
+- Check to Delete Voicemail If Older Than box if you want 3CX Voicemail Manager to delete voicemails older than the specified number of days automatically.

 - Enter the number of days in the Days field so that all the voicemails older than the number of days specified will be deleted.
 The current date is compared with the date the voicemail was created.
 All voicemails older than the number of days selected will be deleted.
 This setting is for all voicemails made by all extensions.